fscorrupt/awesome-stars/README.md

 ## Python

+- [blakeblackshear/frigate](https://github.com/blakeblackshear/frigate) - NVR with realtime local object detection for IP cameras
+- [vysecurity/DomLink](https://github.com/vysecurity/DomLink) - A tool to link a domain with registered organisation names and emails, to other domains.
 - [Sanster/lama-cleaner](https://github.com/Sanster/lama-cleaner) - Image inpainting tool powered by SOTA AI Model.
 Remove any unwanted object, defect, people from your pictures or erase and replace(powered by stable diffusion) any thing on your pictures.
 - [Lucksi/Mr.Holmes](https://github.com/Lucksi/Mr.Holmes) - :mag: A Complete Osint Tool
 - [angr/angr](https://github.com/angr/angr) - A powerful and user-friendly binary analysis platform!